mendix/docs/content/releasenotes/data-hub/index.md

 #### Fixes

-* We fixed Update/Switch button's functionality for Consumed OData Services
+* We fixed the **Update/Switch** button's functionality for consumed OData services.

 ### March 10th, 2022